-As an associate specialising in dispute resolution, I am especially passionate about complex financial disputes and disputes involving cross-border elements and EU law.
+As a senior associate specialising in dispute resolution, I am especially passionate about complex financial disputes and disputes involving cross-border elements and EU law.
 As a member of the firm’s Technology, Media & Telecommunications sector group I do a lot of work with tech companies.

 Squeeze-out in listed company.
 A squeeze-out of the minority shareholders in a publicly listed company is extremely rare, having happened only three times in Estonia, and I advised clients in two of the more recent cases.
 In one of these I had the opportunity to advise the minority shareholders in obtaining fair compensation.
 In the other case I represented the majority shareholder in disputes with some minority shareholders who tried to hinder the squeeze-out process by filing unsubstantiated claims.
 These disputes involved hundreds of shareholders and had a financial influence amounting to millions of euros.